 Designed for the 21st century, garden communities reflect and respond to the opportunities offered to place-making, living and working by technology and data, while addressing both climate change and climate resilience.

-Garden communities are founded on ten key principles:
+Garden communities are founded on eleven key principles:

 - Land value capture for the benefit of the community.